 Vitamin B2 Deficiency Symptoms

-A healthy eating plan is very important as a poor diet can lead to nutrient deficiencies.
-Since the body isn’t able to store water-soluble vitamins, the inadequate intake of vitamin B2 can result in ariboflavinosis, which is another name for low levels of vitamin B2.
-This type of deficiency caused by poor diet is called primary and can easily be prevented by eating sufficient amounts of foods with vitamin B2.
+A healthy eating plan is critical as a poor diet can lead to nutrient deficiencies.
+Since the body cannot store water-soluble vitamins, the inadequate intake of vitamin B2 can result in ariboflavinosis, which is another name for low levels of vitamin B2.
+This type of deficiency caused by a poor diet is called primary and can easily be prevented by eating sufficient amounts of foods with vitamin B2.

 It can also cause inflammation of the tongue, sore throat, and itchy and red eyes.
-Some of the more serious problems related to this health condition are reproductive problems and degeneration of the liver and nervous system.
-Low levels of vitamin B2 may have adverse effects on the metabolism of other nutrients as well.
-Severe riboflavin deficiency may even lead to anemia and cataracts.
+Some of the more severe problems related to this health condition are reproductive problems and degeneration of the liver and nervous system.
+B2 vitamin deficiency may have adverse effects on the metabolism of other nutrients as well.
+Severe lack of this vitamin may even lead to anemia and cataracts.

 Who Should Take Vitamin B2 Supplements?

-Secondly, pregnant women or women who are breastfeeding are likely to become deficient in vitamin B2 if they don’t find enough riboflavin in food (if they don’t eat enough meat or dairy products.
+Secondly, pregnant women or women who are breastfeeding are likely to become deficient in vitamin B2 if they don’t find enough riboflavin in food (if they don’t eat enough meat or dairy products).
 This can negatively affect both mothers and their infants.
 Furthermore, people with the Brown-Vialetto-Van Laere syndrome need vitamin B2 supplementation as this disease causes B2 deficiency.

 Vitamin B2 Side Effects

-A poor diet can result in riboflavin deficiency, which can further lead to some serious health conditions.
-That’s why it’s of tremendous importance to include foods rich in riboflavin in your eating plan.
+A poor diet can result in riboflavin deficiency, which can further lead to some severe health conditions.
+That’s why it’s of tremendous importance to include foods rich in riboflavin in your diet.